Challenging decisions and conduct of government agencies

 What can the Ombudsman do about my complaint?

-If the Ombudsman decide there’s something wrong with the decision or conduct you’re complaining about, they can report this to the relevant agency and make specific recommendations to it.
+If the Ombudsman decides there’s something wrong with the decision or conduct you’re complaining about, they can report this to the relevant agency and make specific recommendations to it.

 The Ombudsman can do this if, after investigating, they decide that the particular decision or action:

-The kinds of recommendations the Ombudsman can make include:
+The kinds of recommendations the Ombudsman can make include that:

-Note: Although formally the Ombudsman’s recommendations aren’t legally binding, they carry a great deal of weight among public-sector officials and managers and so are almost always followed.
+Note: Although formally the Ombudsman’s recommendations aren’t legally binding, they carry a great deal of weight among public-sector officials and managers.

 The Ombudsman can ask the relevant agency to respond to the Ombudsman, within a specified time, and explain any steps that the agency plans to make to put the Ombudsman’s recommendations into effect.